By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-Here at dogfoodsuk.com, we spend a lot of time writing about what goes into your dog’s bowl.
+At DogFoodsUK, we spend a lot of time writing about which dog food will be right for your dog.
 But how your dog actually eats that food matters just as much.
-A slow feeder dog bowl might look like a gimmick, but the research and veterinary advice behind it are solid.
-I’ve spent the past few months testing and researching the best options available to UK dog owners, and this article covers everything I’ve found.
+A slow-feeder dog bowl may seem like a gimmick, but the research and veterinary advice behind it is strong.
+I’ve spent the last few months testing and researching the best options available to UK dog owners, and this article covers everything I found.

-Whether you’ve got a Labrador who treats every meal like a race, a Spaniel puppy who bolts their puppy food so fast they barely chew, or a deep-chested breed where bloat is a real concern, there’s a product here that will help.
+Whether you have a Labrador retriever who treats every meal like a race, a spaniel puppy who eats their puppy food so fast they can barely chew, or a deep-chested breed where bloat is a real concern, there’s a product that will help.

 Why fast eating is dangerous for dogs

-When a dog eats too quickly, they swallow a lot of air along with their food.
-That air accumulates in the stomach and causes it to stretch and expand.
-In most cases, this leads to mild discomfort, some belching, and maybe a bit of flatulence that clears the room.
+When a dog eats too quickly, it swallows a lot of air along with the food.
+This air accumulates in the stomach and causes it to stretch and expand.
+In most cases, this causes mild discomfort, a little belching, and perhaps some flatulence that clears the entire room.

-But in more serious cases, the swollen stomach can twist on its axis.
+But in more serious cases, the swollen stomach can twist in place.
 This is called gastric dilatation volvulus, or GDV.
-When the stomach twists, blood flow to the organ gets cut off and gas builds up with nowhere to go.
+When the stomach twists, blood flow to the organ is cut off, and gas builds up, but there is no way to escape.
 GDV is a veterinary emergency.
 Without immediate treatment, a dog with GDV can die within hours.

 The British Veterinary Association (BVA) considers GDV one of the most acute and life-threatening conditions in dogs.
-Surgery is almost always required, and even with prompt treatment, mortality rates sit between 15% and 30%.
-Those are not odds you want to gamble with.
+Surgery is almost always required, and even with prompt treatment, mortality rates range from 15% to 30%.
+These are not odds you want to risk.

-Fast eating also causes digestive problems that are less dramatic but still worth preventing.
-Dogs who bolt their food often vomit shortly after eating.
-They experience gas, bloating, and general stomach discomfort.
-Over time, poor digestion can affect nutrient absorption, which means your dog isn’t getting the full benefit of the best dry dog food UK brands you’re paying for.
+Fast eating also causes digestive problems that are not as dramatic, but are still preventable.
+Dogs who eat their food too fast often vomit shortly after eating.
+They also experience gas, bloating, and general stomach discomfort.
+Over time, poor digestion can affect nutrient absorption, meaning your dog isn’t getting the full benefit of the best dry dog food UK brands you’re paying for.

-Which dogs are most at risk?
-Deep-chested breeds are the obvious ones.
-Great Danes, German Shepherds, Standard Poodles, Weimaraners, and Setters all have the chest conformation that makes GDV more likely.
+Which dogs are at higher risk?
+Deep-chested breeds are obvious.
+Great Danes, German Shepherds, Standard Poodles, Weimaraners, and Setters have chest shapes that can increase the risk of GDV.
 But any dog can develop bloat.
-I’ve spoken to vets who’ve treated GDV in Border Collies, Labradors, and even a Jack Russell.
-The risk is higher in larger breeds, but it’s not exclusive to them.
+I’ve spoken to vets who have treated Border Collies, Labradors, and even Jack Russells for GDV.
+The risk is higher in larger breeds, but not limited to them.

-The PDSA lists rapid eating as one of the primary risk factors for bloat, alongside exercising immediately after meals and feeding only one large meal per day.
-The Blue Cross echoes this advice and recommends slow feeder bowls as a practical preventative measure.
+The PDSA lists rapid eating as one of the primary risk factors for bloat, along with exercising immediately after meals and feeding only one large meal a day.
+Blue Cross offers similar advice and recommends slow feeder bowls as a practical preventative measure.

 The concept is simple.
-A slow feeder bowl has built-in obstacles, ridges, or patterns that force your dog to work around them to reach their food.
-Instead of scooping up a mouthful of kibble in one go, your dog has to use their tongue and nose to navigate the obstacles and pick up small amounts at a time.
+Slow feeder bowls have built-in obstacles, ridges, or patterns that force your dog to work around them to reach the food.
+Instead of picking up a mouthful of kibble in one go, the dog has to use its tongue and nose to move around the obstacles and pick up small amounts of food at a time.

 This does two things.
 First, it physically slows down the eating process.
-A meal that previously took 20 seconds might now take 3 to 5 minutes.
-Second, it reduces the amount of air your dog swallows because they’re eating smaller mouthfuls and eating more deliberately.
+A meal that previously took 20 seconds can now take 3 to 5 minutes.
+Secondly, it reduces the amount of air your dog swallows, as they are eating in smaller mouthfuls and eating more deliberately.

-The RSPCA recommends environmental feeding methods that encourage natural foraging behaviour, and slow feeders fit squarely into that category.
-Dogs in the wild don’t eat from flat bowls.
+The RSPCA recommends environmental feeding methods that encourage natural foraging behavior, and slow feeders fit perfectly into this category.
+In the wild, dogs don’t eat from flat bowls.
 They scavenge, forage, and work for their food.
-Slow feeders tap into that instinct in a safe, controlled way.
+Slow feeders utilize this instinct in a safe and controlled way.

-Most slow feeders slow eating by 3 to 10 times depending on the design and your dog’s determination.
-Some dogs figure out how to flip the bowl or use their paws to clear the obstacles.
-Others just learn to eat around the ridges at a reasonable pace.
-The effectiveness varies, but even a modest slowing of eating speed can make a meaningful difference to digestion and bloat risk.
+Most slow feeders slow down eating by 3 to 10 times, depending on the design and your dog’s determination.
+Some dogs understand how to flip a bowl or clear obstacles with their paws.
+Other dogs simply learn to eat at a reasonable pace around ridges.
+Effectiveness varies, but even a slight slowing in eating speed can make a meaningful difference to digestion and bloat risk.

 Types of slow feeders explained

 Not all slow feeders work the same way.
-Understanding the different types helps you pick the right one for your dog.
+There are different types.
+You should choose the right one based on your dog.

 Maze bowls

 Maze bowls are the most common type.
-They have raised ridges, walls, and channels molded into the bowl that create a puzzle pattern.
-Your dog has to push their nose and tongue through the channels to reach the food.
-The complexity of the maze varies between models.
+These bowls have raised ridges, walls, and channels molded into them that create a puzzle pattern.
+Your dog must move his nose and tongue through the channels to reach the food.
+The complexity of mazes varies depending on the model.
 Simple designs have a few straight ridges.
-Complex ones have spirals, concentric circles, and multiple chambers.
+Complex designs have spirals, concentric circles, and multiple chambers.

-Maze bowls work well for most dogs and are straightforward to use.
-You pour the food in, and the ridges do the rest.
-They’re best for kibble and semi-moist food.
-Wet food can get stuck in the narrow channels and become difficult to clean.
+Maze bowls work well for most dogs and are simple to use.
+You put the food in the bowl, and the ridges do the rest.
+These are best for kibble and semi-moist food.
+Wet food can get stuck in narrow channels and be difficult to clean.

 Lick mats

 Lick mats are flat silicone sheets with textured patterns.
-You spread soft food across the surface and your dog licks it off.
-The texture slows down the licking process considerably.
-Lick mats work with wet food, yoghurt, peanut butter, pate, and mashed pumpkin.
-They’re less effective for standard dry kibble.
+You spread soft food on the surface, and your dog eats by licking it.
+The texture significantly slows down the licking process.
+Lick mats work well with wet food, yogurt, peanut butter, pate, and mashed pumpkin.
+They are less effective with standard dry kibble.

-Lick mats have a secondary benefit that maze bowls don’t.
-The repetitive licking action has a calming effect on dogs.
+Lick mats also have an additional benefit that fun bowls don’t.
+Repetitive licking action can have a calming effect on dogs.
 Licking releases endorphins, which can help reduce anxiety and stress.
-If your dog gets worked up before meals, a lick mat might actually help them settle down while they eat.
+If your dog gets overly excited or restless before meals, a lick mat can help him calm down while eating.

 Elevated slow feeders

-Elevated feeders raise the bowl off the ground, typically by 15 to 30cm.
-The idea is that eating from a raised position reduces the amount of air swallowed and puts less strain on the dog’s neck and joints.
-Some elevated feeders combine the raised platform with built-in slow feeding obstacles.
+Elevated feeders raise the bowl above the ground, usually 15 to 30 cm.
+The idea is that the raised position causes the dog to swallow less air while eating, thus reducing strain on the neck and joints.
+Some elevated feeders also combine the raised platform with built-in slow feeding barriers.

 The evidence on elevated feeders and bloat is actually mixed.
-Some studies suggest raised bowls might increase GDV risk in large breeds, while others show the opposite.
-I’d recommend discussing this with your vet before choosing an elevated feeder for a deep-chested breed.
-For smaller dogs and older dogs with mobility issues, the ergonomic benefits are clearer.
+Some studies suggest that raised bowls may increase the risk of GDV in large breeds, while others show the opposite.
+I recommend discussing this with your vet before choosing an elevated feeder for a deep-chested breed.
+The ergonomic benefits are more clear for smaller dogs and older dogs with mobility issues.

 Puzzle and treat-dispensing feeders

-Puzzle feeders require your dog to manipulate the feeder itself to release food.
-This might mean pushing a ball with their nose, pawing at levers, or rolling a wobbly device across the floor.
-These are the most interactive type of slow feeder and the most effective at extending meal times.
+Puzzle feeders require the dog to move or handle the feeder to release the food.
+This could mean pushing a ball with their nose, moving levers with their paws, or rolling a wobbly device across the floor.
+This is the most interactive type of slow feeder and the most effective at prolonging meal time.

-Treat-dispensing feeders like the KONG Wobbler fall into this category.
-You fill the device with kibble, and your dog has to bat, nudge, and roll it around to make pieces fall out.
-Some dogs figure these out quickly.
-Others take days to master the technique.
-Either way, a meal that takes 5 minutes from a maze bowl might take 15 to 20 minutes from a puzzle feeder.
+Treat-dispensing feeders, like the KONG Wobbler, fall into this category.
+You fill the device with kibble, and your dog has to bat, nudge, and roll it to get the pieces out.
+Some dogs pick these up quickly, while others take days to master the technique.
+In both cases, a meal that takes 5 minutes from a maze bowl may take 15 to 20 minutes from a puzzle feeder.

 Snuffle mats

-Snuffle mats are fabric mats with long fleece strips or fabric folds that you hide food between.
-Your dog sniffs and roots through the fabric to find the kibble.
-These work with the dog’s natural foraging instincts and are excellent for engaging their sense of smell.
-They’re the most naturalistic type of slow feeder.
+Snuffle mats are fabric mats made of long fleece strips or fabric folds, where you hide food between them.
+Your dog sniffs and searches the fabric to find the kibble.
+These work with a dog’s natural foraging instincts and are excellent for engaging their sense of smell.
+They are the most natural type of slow feeder.

-Snuffle mats are less about physical obstacles and more about mental engagement.
-Your dog has to use their nose to locate each piece of food, which slows eating down significantly.
+Snuffle mats aren’t so much about physical obstacles, but rather about mental engagement.
+Your dog has to use their nose to locate each food piece, which significantly slows down eating.
 They’re washable, portable, and work with any type of dry food or small treats.

 The best slow feeder bowls available in the UK

-I’ve tested and researched six of the most popular slow feeders you can buy in the UK right now.
-Each one suits a different type of dog and a different feeding style.
-Here’s my honest assessment of each.
+I’ve tested and researched the six most popular slow feeders currently available in the UK.
+Each one is suitable for a different type of dog and a different feeding style.
+Here’s my honest assessment of each product.

 Outward Hound Fun Feeder Slow Bowl